kambire/mod-progression-system/ARENA_SEASONS_VALIDATION.md

 --    Season 5+: Drakes and Hippogryphs based on season

 -- 8. CURRENCY NOTE:
---    En TBC/WotLK se usa principalmente Arena Points + Honor (no Conquest).
+--    In TBC/WotLK, the main currencies are Arena Points + Honor (not Conquest).

 -- NOTE: Make sure all seasonal vendors are properly enabled/disabled -- based on which bracket is active in your progression system